EarthMC/Queue/README.md

 ### Queue

-A velocity-based queue plugin, a rewrite of [the old bungee-based queue plugin.](https://github.com/EarthMC/oldqueue)
+A queue plugin for velocity proxies.